There are six transformations that you can perform on the graph of a function.

 f(x) → -f(x) {Reflection in the x-axis }

-Sin (x) → -sin (x) has the effect of reflecting the entire graph in the y-axis.
+Sin (x) → -sin (x) has the effect of reflecting the entire graph in the x-axis.

 f(x) → f(-x) {Reflection in the y-axis}

-Sin (x) → sin (-x) has the effect of reflecting the entire graph in the x-axis.
-This looks just like the previous function due to the repeating nature of the graph.
+Sin (x) → sin (-x) has the effect of reflecting the entire graph in the y-axis.